Last updated on February 9th, 2021

 Make the crust:

-Melt the butter over low heat in a small saucepan and add to the crumbs.
-Stir well and press the crust into a pie dish or 8 small pie or tart pans.
+- Melt the butter over low heat in a small saucepan and stir into the crumbs.

-Pour the caramel into the cooled crust and top with the cooled pudding.
-Refrigerate overnight.
+- Pour the caramel into the cooled crust and top with the cooled pudding.